Getting a cat

 Cats without fur

 Cats without fur often suffer from impaired hair growth.
 As the hair falls out, kittens quickly lose their pubescence and are more or less naked in adulthood.
 To counteract the lack of insulation due to the missing fur, these cats have an increased body temperature.
 That leads to higher energy consumption.
 The whiskers of these cats are wavy, twisted, brittle, or sometimes entirely gone.
 Affected cats are thus missing an essential sensory organ.
 In addition, cats without fur often have massive skin folds on their head or legs.
-They are also prone to fungal skin infections.
+They are also prone to fungal skin infections and they dislike grooming themselves probably because their rough toungue feels painful on their bare skin.

 Affected breeds: various Sphynx breeds, Peterbald, and others